polymerdigital/website/_collections/_services/design.md

 # Design

-To us design is more than just a good looking website.
-Great design is telling a story that accentuates your product or service and helps visitors on your website make an informed decision.
+<span class="leadin">To us design is more than just a good looking website.
+Great design is telling a story that accentuates your product or service and helps visitors on your website make an informed decision.</span>

 ## For You